james-door/cv/src/personalProjectsMarkup/website.md

     }
 }
 ```
-For particulary small viewports the horizontal dark mode button is still to wide.
-In these cases I use a media query to reduce the scale of the button using the custom propertry `css• --dark-button-scale`.
+For particularly small viewports the horizontal dark mode button is still too wide.
+In these cases I use a media query to reduce the scale of the button using the custom property `css• --dark-button-scale`.

 ```CSS {numberLines: 282}
 @media (max-width: 400px) {